- Dean and Gene Ween once performed in Richmond with Dave Brockie helping on their classic song, "Tick."

 It probably didn't come as a surprise to many, considering the two high school friends from New Hope, Pa. -- guitarist Mickey Melchiondo (Dean Ween) and vocalist Aaron Freeman (Gene Ween) were pegged as druggie jokesters from the start.
 In the mid-'80s, they released lo-fi home recordings that were both stupid and creatively inspired, with songs ranging from the trashy punk of "You Fucked Up" to a blow-by-blow re-enactment of a fast-food encounter ("Pollo Asado") containing this drive-through exchange:

 But they were no joke.
-The two got better on their instruments, releasing eclectic albums that shuffled through genres from rock and reggae to country and folk, becoming such masterful parodists that people began to take them seriously.
-They always kept their self-described "brown" aesthetic, essentially a slack, off-the-cuff obnoxiousness that can mean over- (or under-)doing it, sonically speaking.
-The lyrics might be dark and intensely personal, but few notice beneath all those layers of aural Cheez Whiz.
+The pair got better on their instruments and began releasing eclectic albums that shuffled effortlessly through genres from punk rock and demented reggae to old school country and neo-soul, becoming such masterful parodists that people started taking them seriously.
+They always kept their self-described "brown" aesthetic, essentially a slack, off-the-cuff obnoxiousness that can mean over- (or under-) doing it, sonically speaking.
+The lyrics might be dark and intensely personal at times, but would their stoner fans notice beneath all those layers of aural Cheez Whiz?

-Although Ween canceled a 2004 tour for what a press release called an "immediate [health] intervention," today the band appears to have weathered the storm.
-It's back with "La Cucaracha," a rejuvenated album featuring a hodgepodge of everything from festive, faux-Mexican instrumentals to Euro-trash club disco, epic prog-rock jams and psychedelic folk.
-There's even a closing smooth jazz number with a guest solo by alto-sax player David Sanborn.
-Now that's brown.
+Ween canceled a 2004 tour for what a press release called an "immediate [health] intervention," but today the band appears to have weathered the storm.
+It's back and kicking with "La Cucaracha," a rejuvenated album featuring everything from festive, faux-Mexican instrumentals to Euro-trash club disco, epic prog-rock jams and psychedelic folk.
+There's even a closing smooth jazz number with a guest solo by alto-sax player David Sanborn -- now that's brown.